Skip to main content

 Seeding rules define the cleanup criteria for downloads in your download client.
 Each rule specifies which downloads it applies to (by category, tracker, tags, and privacy type) and when they should be removed based on ratio and time limits.
 Rules are evaluated in priority order — the first matching rule wins.

 A download is cleaned when both Max Ratio and Min Seed Time are reached, OR when Max Seed Time is reached regardless of ratio.
+If Min Seeders is configured, the download is kept until that minimum seeder count is also met.

 Both Max Ratio and Max Seed Time cannot be disabled (-1) at the same time.
 At least one cleanup condition must be configured.